addu390/addu390.github.io/_posts/2025-02-09-kafka-internals.md

 feature: assets/img/featured/webp/the-kafka.webp
 ---
 <div class="blog-reference">
-<p>🚧 This post is a work in progress, but feel free to explore what’s here so far.
+<p>This post is a work in progress, but feel free to explore what’s here so far.
 Stay tuned for more!</p>
 </div>

 <p><code>14 years</code> of <a href="https://kafka.apache.org/" target="_blank">Apache Kafka</a>!
 Kafka is the de facto standard for event streaming, just like AWS S3 is for object storage and PostgreSQL is for RDBMS.
 While every TD&H (SWE) has likely used Kafka, managing a Kafka cluster is a whole other game.
 The long list of <a href="https://kafka.apache.org/documentation/#configuration" target="_blank">high-importance configurations</a> is a testament to this.
 In this blog post, the goal is to understand Kafka's internals enough to make sense of its many configurations and highlight best practices.</p>